Starting a business

 They were very much appreciated and anticipated, so much so that I soon became busy making them for friends of friends and then friends of friends of friends.
 I sought some help from my local council, dipped my toes at a local farmers market and thus the wheels were set in motion for becoming self-employed.
 Buns of Bowland was my first venture.

 It’s not always been plain sailing, it never is running a business.
 You must be prepared to ride the waves and be upturned occasionally, but the freedom I have found in being my own boss, well, I could never go back.

 Every day I receive phone calls and emails from start-ups, or those considering growing their hobby into a small, part time business.
-No idea is a bad idea, so if you need a bit of advice or maybe need pointing in the right direction, please call me via our office number 0330 332 6224 and I'd be delighted to speak with you.
+No idea is a bad idea, so if you need a bit of advice or maybe need pointing in the right direction, please email me on email@example.com leaving your name and number and I'd be delighted to speak with you.